thefremus/devmojo/notes/styling-net-maui-app.md

 ## It all starts somewhere

-So I want to write a small application using .NET MAUI.
-The application will run on Windows - I'm not going down the road of getting it to run on Android as yet.
-I personally feel a .NET MAUI app can be a replacement for a WinForms application.
+As part of the learning process I want to create a small application using .NET MAUI.
+The application will run on Windows for the time being. .NET MAUI is a great alternative to WinForms or WPF.
 Why not right?
-So my idea for an application is to capture transaction details from my trips to the shop.
+The idea for my application is super simple - create an application to capture the receipts from all my shopping trips to the various retail shops - lets call it ConsumerAgent.
 I think it could be interesting to build up a dataset of shopping trips over an extended period of time.
-I am calling it ConsumerAgent.
+Imagine seeing the price of bread over a period of time or any other grocery item for that matter.

-So to start I'll create two pages in my .NET MAUI app - a page to list the most recent retailer trips as well.
-The second page will allow me to capture the transactions.
+The application will start off consisting of two pages.
+The first page will list my most recent retailer trips.
+The second page will allow me to capture the transaction receipts.

 I created a basic wireframe just to aid my planning of the application.
 It helps thinking up front just a bit.
 It doesn't have to be pretty to be effective.

 ![Wireframe](img/wireframe.png)

-The purpose of the application is to learn about the features of .NET MAUI - bit by bit.
-So as I go along I can create features using specific parts of .NET MAUI.
+The purpose of building the application is to learn about the features of .NET MAUI - bit by bit.
+The idea is to build features in the app targeting specific aspects of .NET MAUI.
+It feels as if there is a lot to learn.
 The first thing I would like to look at is styling.
 I would like to understand the basic syntax of the styling.
 Styling refers to the font, colours and general appearance of elements in the application.
+Why styling?
+Well in the learning I did up to this point I found the styling syntax in the XAML as something of interest.
+It could be a desire to understand the XAML syntax better as well.
+I also found the concept of the Resource Dictionary interesting.

-## Setting up the pages
+## Setting it up

+Before I can even get to the styling we have to shave the yak a bit.

+I have to start by creating the pages.
 One of the great features of .NET MAUI is this idea of pages.
 They kind of look like separate forms - if you were to think of them in WinForms terms.
+Except they act like pages in a typical web application - they use actual navigation.
+You can even pass query parameters to a page.
+Being able to think in terms of "pages" in a desktop app feels weird.
+The benefit of using pages also means isolating view logic.

-Except they act like pages using navigation.
-The default .NET MAUI project contains a MainPage to start off with - but you are not restricted to use the MainPage.
+When you create a .NET MAUI project from the CLI or Visual Studio it contains a MainPage - but you are not restricted to use the MainPage.
+In fact I decided to delete it.
+You can define the startup page in the AppShell.
+In the example below the MainPage is used.

 ![App Shell XAML](img/app-shell-xaml.png)

 Just as a sidenote - what is XAML again?
 Why use it?
 [The official documentation gives a decent overview](https://docs.microsoft.com/en-us/dotnet/maui/xaml/).
 But basically as I understand it everything you can do in XAML can be done in code.
 XAML does allow you to separate the view component of your code from the events or interactions.
-In your XAML you can define a button - it is then hooked up to a click event on the code behind (.cs) file.
+In your XAML you can define a button - it is then hooked up to a click event in the code behind (.cs) file.
 In a sense Angular also works in a similar way if you think about it.
 When you create an Angular component it has two distinct parts - a component file containing the TypeScript (ts) alongside a component file containing the HTML.
 In the TypeScript file you define all the events for the HTML view.
-A difference though is that Angular supports directives for loops and conditions - XAML does not.
+A difference though is that Angular supports directives for loops and conditions - XAML does not support any conditional elements.

-In the App Shell you can hook up another page to be the startup page by changing the route.
-I created two pages, `RetailerTrips` and `AddReceipt`.
-I want `RetailerTrips` to be the startup page so I can update the route in the App Shell.
+I deleted the default MainPage.
+I then created two pages, `RetailerTrips` and `AddReceipt`.
+I want `RetailerTrips` to be the startup page so I updated the route in the App Shell XAML.

 ![App Shell XAML](img/app-shell-xaml-1.png)

 Layouts are another topic I would love to understand better - but for now I'll just use grid layouts.
-Its important to understand a grid is a layout component - not a tabular data component.
+All I know at this stage it is important to understand a grid is a layout component - not a tabular data component.

 ## BindingContext - ICommand